Asymptotics of the graph Laplace operator near an isolated singularity: Abstract

 \section{Abstract}

-\nd In this paper, we investigate asymptotics of the continuous graph Laplace operator on a smooth Riemannian manifold $(M,g)$ admitting an isolated singularity $x$.
-We show that if the curvature function $\kappa$ doesn't grow too fast near $x$, and the Ricci curvature is Hölder, then the graph Laplace operator at $x$ converges to the weighted Laplace-Beltrami operator as the bandwidth $t\downarrow 0.$ On the other hand, we also prove that if one locally modifies a given Riemannian metric across $x$ by a non-constant \textit{purely angular }conformal factor, then $\kappa$ grows too fast and the graph Laplace operator behaves like $O(\frac{1}{\sqrt{t}})$ near $x$, as $t\downarrow 0$, given a mild condition on the angular conformal factor.
-We provide the Taylor expansion of the graph Laplace operator as $t\downarrow 0$ in specific cases.
-Numerical simulations at the end illustrate our results.
+\nd We investigate the asymptotics of the graph Laplacian on a Riemannian manifold that admits an isolated singularity $x$.
+This operator, and its variants underlie kernel methods, manifold learning, and spectral constructions based on sampled data.
+We show that under suitably controlled curvature growth near $x$, the graph Laplacian at $x$ converges to the weighted Laplace--Beltrami operator as the bandwidth $t$ approaches zero.
+On the other hand, under a conformal change of the Riemannian metric whose conformal factor depends only on the angular variable near $x$, we show that the curvature growth condition is not satisfied, and the graph Laplacian grows like $O\!\left(\frac{1}{\sqrt{t}}\right)$ as $t\downarrow 0$.
+Numerical simulations validate these asymptotics.